 In June 1997, the Galena City School District began an innovative homeschool support program.
-At the time, there were several state-wide correspondence programs that sent a set curriculum to enrolled families and graded all of the student’s work through the mail.
-Galena was the first to recognize national statistics showing the excellent academic experience that most homeschoolers were experiencing and the first to honor the individuality of homeschool approaches.
+At that time, all of the correspondence programs in Alaska, whether state-wide or in-district, sent a standard grade-level curriculum package to enrolled families and graded all of the student’s work through the mail.
+Galena was the first to recognize national statistics showing the excellent academic experience that most homeschoolers were providing for their children, and to honor the individuality of homeschool approaches.
+Galena hired several homeschooling parents to be on staff right at the inception of IDEA.
+Their primary role was to provide a homeschooler’s perspective on every element of the program as it was created and developed.
 IDEA was founded on the then-unique principle of honoring the parent’s ability to provide an excellent one-on-one tutoring experience, using individualized curriculum materials and educational methods.
-Much to the surprise of most educators in the state, we enrolled 1157 students that first year, and we tripled enrollment the following year.
-As a result of IDEA’s unprecedented popularity, there are now many similar programs in Alaska.
-However, IDEA was the first and we strive to continue to be the best!
+Much to the surprise of most educators in the state, 1157 students were enrolled that first year, and enrollment tripled the following year.
+Eventually, IDEA enrollment rose to over 5,000 students.
+As a result of IDEA’s unprecedented popularity, there are now many similar programs in Alaska that are smaller than IDEA.
+However, we were the first and we strive to be the best!

 Our Educational Philosophy

 We believe that you know your child better than anyone else does, and we can support you best by bringing to you educational tools and tips, a wide variety of high-quality materials, advice and guidance, helpful workshops, and encouragement!